Dalenir/Dalenir/README.md

 ### - Unfinished projects where I didn't get the money from the dear customer.
 ### - Things I really don't care much and do not find valuable.
 ### - Other things from my distant eras
+### - Test assigments apparently

-> And I do not like Github policy, really.
-So... good luck train AI on my garbage collector, lads.
+> And I really do not like Github policy.
+So... good luck in training AI on my garbage collector, lads.

 ###